 - Days 5–6: barrier views (baby gate/cracked door), short sessions + treats.
 Duplicate resources visible to both.

-- Days 7–8: brief face-to-face in neutral zone.
+- Days 7–8: brief face-to-face in a neutral zone.
 Multiple exits and no shared bowls yet.

 - Days 9–10: extend time while watching posture.
 Any tension?
 Step back one stage.